 With things looking very grim, Neal tells Amanda that there’s no nearby metal for him to use.
 As such, he’s resorted to using the team’s private plane as he uses his power to slam the aircraft down onto Grundy as it explodes on impact.

-Our squad manages to regroup on a task they believe is finally finished, but they get a big slice of bad news as Solomon survive the impact due to the increased strength he’s acquired from the Amaurex Key.
+Our squad manages to regroup on a task they believe is finally finished, but they get a big slice of bad news as Solomon survived the impact due to the increased strength he’s acquired from the Amaurex Key.
 Once again, Gentleman Ghost laughs at the group’s feeble attempts before Deadman wisely shuts him up with a punch.
 However, things are now looking grim for Waller and company as their options seem to have run out on them.

 Fortunately, Deadshot comes up with a final plan for them to use.
 He proceeds to inspire the team by reminding team that the Amaurex Key is forged and that it’s going to take every last one of them to pull their mission off.
 As the team rushes in to execute the plan, Issue 11 ends with Amanda suddenly confronted by the Spectre who says that her time is up and that he’s come to claim her.